aiidateam/AEP/006_efficient_object_store_for_repository/readme.md

 ## Proposed Enhancement
-The goal of this project is to have a very efficient implementation of an "object store" (or, more correctly, a key-value store) that:
+The goal of this proposal is to have a very efficient implementation of an "object store" (or, more correctly, a key-value store) that:
 - works directly on a disk folder (i.e. only requires access to a folder on a disk);
 - ideally, does not require a service to be running in the background, to avoid to have to ask users to run yet another service to use AiiDA;
 - and addresses a number of performance issues mentioned above and discussed more in detail below.

-**NOTE**:  This AEP does not address the actual implementation of the object store in AiiDA, but rather the implementation of an object store to solve a number of performance issues.
+**NOTE**:  This AEP does not address the actual implementation of the object store within AiiDA, but rather the implementation of an object-store-like service as an independent package, to solve a number of performance issues.
+This is now implemented as part of the [disk-objecstore](https://github.com/aiidateam/disk-objectstore) package that will be used by AiiDA from version 2.0.

 The description of the integration with AiiDA will be discussed in a different AEP (see [PR #7](https://github.com/aiidateam/AEP/pull/7) for some preliminary discussion, written before this AEP).

 ## Detailed Explanation

+**NOTE**: This document discusses the reasoning behind the implementation of the `disk-objectstore`.
+The implementation details reflect what is in the libary as of version 0.6.0 (as of late 2021).
+It should be *not* considered as a documentation of the `disk-objectstore` package (as the implementation choices might be adapted in the future), but rather as a reference of the reason for the introduction of the package, of the design decisions, and of why they were made.

 The goal of this AEP is to define some design decisions for a library (an "object store", to be used internally by AiiDA) that, given a stream of bytes, stores it as efficiently as possible somewhere, assigns a unique key (a "name") to it, and then allows to retrieve it with that key.